FREE | March - April, 2019 | WKAR Studios | Seat reservations are available for all shows!

 March 26 | Willy Tea Taylor and The Harmed Brothers | RESERVE SEATS HERE

-Willy Tea Taylor and the Harmed Brothers come together to bring a country, electric mix!
+Willy Tea Taylor and the Harmed Brothers come together to bring a little indie grass to the WKAR Studios!
 Willy Tea Taylor grew up surrounded by rolling hills and horses in the small town of Oakdale, California.
 Known as the “Cowboy Capital of the World” for breeding so many world champion rodeo cowboys, Oakdale is still Willy’s home and the setting for many of his songs.
 The Harmed Brothers’ evolution as songwriters and as a touring act showed through with their sophomore effort, “Come Morning,” a release from Oklahoma-based Lackpro Records that sways with the rhythms of the road and the forlorn waltzes of a nation’s dive bars and dance halls.
 These days, they call it “indiegrass,” the rustic American musical blend that celebrates and chronicles the physical and emotional gauntlet the Harmed Brothers have always ridden, zigzagging endlessly in vans across the nation.
 It’s an inclusive sound, the melding of two unique voices adorned each night with the contributions of the many pickers, singers and songwriters the Brothers have encountered in their travels.